LSA Departments, Programs and Centers || Other U-M Units

 History is the study of the past and how we remember it.
 If it happened, historians deal with it — whether it happened yesterday or five thousand years ago.
 If you are interested in people and how they interact with the social and natural world, then you should be interested in history.
 Our courses cover everything: music, politics, family life, technology, war, gender relations, science, medicine, religion, ideologies, sports, and much, much more.
 Our students develop skills in critical thinking, writing, and thoughtful reading.
 Above all, we help students appreciate every aspect of life as part of a much broader and more complicated context, which not only enriches our students’ lives but allows them to become sophisticated decision-makers.

-The department offers an undergraduate major and an minor in History; a minor in Religion; and a minor in the History of Medicine and Health.
+The department offers an undergraduate major and a minor in History and Global History; a minor in Religion; a minor in the History of Medicine and Health.

 The program in history of art at Michigan is recognized as one of the best and most diverse in the country.
 With over twenty permanent faculty, we offer a truly global and multi-cultural perspective, including specialist study of Asian, African, Middle Eastern, as well as European and American art and visual culture.
 Our program's main areas of historical focus are the modern and contemporary, the medieval and early modern in both Asia and Europe, and the ancient world.
 History of Art examines the wide range of things that humanity has made and looked at and endowed with meaning.
 A major in History of Art provides an excellent general foundation for work in a range of careers which rely on visual literacy as well as training in the humanities.
 Students become conversant with the world's cultures and develop skills in visual analysis in order to understand how images, objects and built environments communicate.
 The department also offers an minor.